IAG's British Airways plans to cut 400 cabin crew jobs

-LONDON, Dec 4 (Reuters) - British Airways is in talks with a trade union over plans to cut 400 senior cabin crew jobs, adding to pressure on parent International Consolidated Airlines Group , which is already facing holiday season strikes at its Iberia business.
+LONDON (Reuters) - British Airways is in talks with a trade union over plans to cut 400 senior cabin crew jobs, adding to pressure on parent International Consolidated Airlines Group (ICAG.L), which is already facing holiday season strikes at its Iberia business.

 British Airways said on Tuesday it had begun a 90-day consultation with union Unite and believed that it would be able to make the reductions through voluntary redundancies.